dbt

 Step 6: Schedule and automate

 These data transformations will need to be refreshed, or updated, on a cadence that meets your business needs using some type of scheduler or orchestrator.
-Using a product like dbt Cloud, you can create your data transformations and tests within a collaborative integrated development environment (IDE) and then run them on a regular cadence using the dbt Cloud job scheduler.
+Using a product like dbt Cloud, you can create data transformations and tests within a collaborative integrated development environment (IDE).
+Then, you run them on a regular cadence using the dbt Cloud job scheduler.
 Other solutions that often require more technical lift include relying on custom cron schedulers or external orchestrators.